smouzakitis83/Denmark-Residential-Housing-Market-Trends-1992-2024-DKK-Currency-SQL--EXCEL--Tableau/README.md

 * What insights can be drawn from average housing prices and percentage differences between offer and purchase prices across house age groups?

 ## Key Findings (Executive Summary)

+Based on the analysis, housing prices in Denmark have generally risen with notable regional and property-type differences.
+Stakeholders could focus on newer homes and farms which show strong price growth and high valuations, while being cautious with older and seasonal properties where price negotiations are more pronounced.
+Monitoring macroeconomic trends, such as interest rates and inflation is key, as spikes like the 2022 inflation surge can impact pricing and negotiation dynamics.
+These insights can guide investment, pricing strategies, and portfolio planning across regions and property types.

 * Housing prices increased steadily from 1992–2024, with Zealand showing the strongest growth and Bornholm the weakest among regions.

 * Farms experienced the highest long-term price growth, followed by apartments, while summer houses showed the lowest growth.

-* Macroeconomic conditions supported housing growth for most of the period, with declining interest rates and inflation until a sharp inflation spike in 2022 (7.7%), driven by global energy shocks and post-pandemic pressures.
+* Housing grew steadily for years thanks to low interest rates, but in 2022, inflation jumped to 7.7% due to post-pandemic pressures, rising energy costs, and the Russia–Ukraine war.

 * Newer homes (post-1999) are priced at a premium across all regions, with farms in Bornholm averaging DKK 13.2M, highlighting strong valuation for modern housing stock.

-* Price negotiations are most pronounced for older and seasonal properties, particularly apartments in Bornholm (−6.2%), farms in Fyn and the Islands (−4.6%), and summer houses built between 1900–1919 (−9.33%)
+* Price negotiations tend to be largest for older and seasonal properties.
+This is especially true for apartments in Bornholm (−6.2%), farms in Fyn and the Islands (−4.6%), and summer houses built between 1900–1919 (−9.33%).

  ## SQL Methodology